devcontainers/spec/proposals/features-contribute-lifecycle-scripts.md

 Note that `initializeCommand` is omitted, pending further discussions around a secure design.

-Additionally, introduce a `${featureRoot}` dev container variable, which is expanded at build time to the root of the Feature the variable is referenced from.
+Additionally, introduce a `${featureRootFolder}` dev container variable, which is expanded at build time to the root of the Feature the variable is referenced from.

 As with all lifecycle hooks, commands are executed from the context (cwd) of the [project workspace folder](https://containers.dev/implementors/spec/#project-workspace-folder).